mikpim01/RandomQuiz/README.md

-# Welcome to my second GitHub Project!
+# RandomQuiz

 ## Introduction

 I am King Squid, a person who is a code enthusiast.
 I design graphics and am currently learning HTML, Python and Batch.
+This is my second project.
 Python is a beginners programming language and I have RandomQuiz using it.
 It's a completely random quiz and I will add to it.
 Don't judge.
 Enjoy!

 ### Usage and Licensing